opendata-stuttgart/sensor.community/content/airrohr/en/01-firmware.md

 Connect NodeMCU to your computer with a short micro-USB cable (choose one shorter than 1 Meter, otherwise the installation may fail).
 Select `latest_en.bin` (or another language version) and click “Upload”.
 Wait until the process is done.
 Now we can assemble the sensor.

+#### Linux: Set permissions as executable
+After the download you may have to set the permission to executable.
+This can be done with the command: `chmod o+x <download filename>`
 <br>
 A big thanks goes to [Piotr, from Poland](https://dropbox.inf.re/), for his help! 🙋‍♂️